 We recently camped at the Kuehn Conservation hike-in campsite and had so much fun; I decided to properly map out a trail route we took while we were there (you can find a 2-mile loop we have hiked in the past, in this post).
 It is mainly in the forest and goes down over a stream into what I call true “Fern Gully” style woods.
 So lush, green, and quiet.
 While you can continue to go deeper into the forest past the tree that I climbed, we turned and went back to the prairie and then back up past the upper campground to form a 1-mile loop.

-You can find more details like the address and link to the official website in the main Kuehn Conservation Area page here.
+You can find more details like the address and link to the official website on the main Kuehn Conservation Area page below.

 We started by the gardens, heading down into the brush.